-1. To determine the constitutionality of any ASBSU action and interpret the Constitution upon request of the ASBSU President or Senate.

-2. To have original jurisdiction in cases of alleged violations of BSU or ASBSU regulations and other ASBSU actions except where delegated to living group judiciaries.

-3. To delegate local authority to lower ASBSU recognized judicial bodies.

-4. To hear appeals from decisions of lower judicial bodies.

-5. To enjoin ASBSU government officials from taking action contrary to the decisions of the ASBSU Judiciary.
+- 1. To interpret the Constitution upon request of the ASBSU President or Senate. - 2.
+To have original jurisdiction in cases of alleged violations of BSU or ASBSU regulations and other ASBSU actions except where delegated to lower judicial bodies. - To delegate local authority to lower ASBSU recognized judicial bodies. - 4.
+To hear appeals from decisions of lower judicial bodies. - 5.
+To enjoin ASBSU government officials from taking action contrary to the decisions of the ASBSU Judiciary.